-The DWBA results of the $0^-$, $1^+$, and $2^-$ states are shown in in Fig.~\ref{fig:angular_distributions}(b).
-These curves were convoluted with the experimental angular resolution ($3~{\rm mrad}$ in FWHM), and normalized to the experimental data.
-The DWBA calculations predicted spin-parity-dependent oscillatory patterns of the cross sections.
-The $0^-$ state exhibited a strong forward peaking, whereas the $1^+$ and $2^-$ states showed a first maximum at finite angles.
-These patterns well reproduce the experimental data of the known states, the $0^-$ state at $E_x = 9.3~{\rm MeV}$, the $1^+$ g.s. and the $2^-$ state at $E_x = 4.5~{\rm MeV}$.
-Thus, the spin parities of the excited states can be clearly determined from the oscillatory pattern of the angular distribution.
+The DWBA results for the $0^-$, $1^+$, and $2^-$ states are also shown in Fig.~\ref{fig:angular_distributions}.
+The same normalization factors as those determined in the DWBA+SM spectral comparison were used.
+The calculations predict characteristic spin–parity–dependent oscillatory patterns in the angular distributions.
+In particular, the $0^-$ state exhibits a strong forward peak, whereas the $1^+$ and $2^-$ states show their first maxima at finite angles.
+These patterns reproduce well the experimental data of the known states, the $0^-$ state at $E_x = 9.3~{\rm MeV}$, the $1^+$ g.s. and the $2^-$ state at $E_x = 4.5~{\rm MeV}$.
+Thus, the spin–parity of the excited states can be inferred from the characteristic oscillatory pattern of the angular distributions.